 There are multiple sources of upfront costs to consider when updating to a newer code.
 For a jurisdiction, the costs of code books, training, outreach, publishing notices and the added construction costs must be accounted for at a minimum.
 As new codes are adopted, the update also may require more staff to enforce provisions correctly unless the new code requirements can fit into what the jurisdiction’s staff is already implementing.
 It's also worth noting however, the building codes are an extremely cost-effective approach to making your community's built environment more resilient to natural and man-made hazards.

 Accounting for Costs to Your Jurisdiction

 - Find out how much your jurisdiction spends on books.
-Free versions of the 2018 I-codes can be accessed here.
+Free online versions of the I-codes are available on ICC's website for the 2021 IECC and the 2018 IECC.
 An estimate of how much it is to purchase a set of hard copies for all of the I-codes can cost upwards of $1,000.